-Mari S. Davies, Ph.D., is a clinical psychologist and neuroscientist in the Los Angeles area specializing in neuropsychological concerns across the lifespan.
-As a clinician, Dr. Davies assesses and identifies interventions and customized, practical recommendations for children, teenagers and adults struggling with challenges affecting cognitive, social/emotional, or behavioral functioning, including:
+Mari S. Davies, Ph.D., is a psychologist and developmental neuroscientist in the Los Angeles area specializing in neuropsychological concerns across the lifespan.
+As a clinician, Dr. Davies believes that with insight, understanding, and appropriate tools and support, challenges make way for growth.
+She provides evaluations and identifies empirically-based interventions and practical recommendations for children, teenagers and adults struggling with developmental, cognitive, social/emotional, or behavioral functioning, including:

 - specific learning disorders

-- autism spectrum disorders and related social developmental conditions
+- autism spectrum disorders and related social developmental struggles

 - challenges with spoken or written language

-- impairments in fine motor development, visual-perceptual or visual-motor integration skills
+- impairments in motor coordination, visual-perceptual, or visual-motor integration skills

-- other neurological/medical conditions (e.g., congenital disorders, traumatic brain injury (TBI), epilepsy, fetal alcohol spectrum disorders, metabolic conditions, stroke, hypoxia, substance abuse)
+- other neurological or neurodevelopmental conditions (e.g., congenital disorders, traumatic brain injury (TBI), seizure disorders, fetal alcohol spectrum disorders, metabolic conditions, stroke, hypoxia, substance abuse)

 - memory disorders / cognitive impairment / neurodegenerative disorders

-As a consultant to school districts and psychologists across California, Dr. Davies also conducts independent, comprehensive neuropsychological and psychoeducational evaluations of students to determine eligibility or needs for services or accommodations in the school or test settings.
+Dr. Davies provides psychoeducational consultation directly to parents, families and educators navigating the unique journey of supporting children with special needs.
+As a contractor for school districts across Southern California, she also conducts independent, comprehensive neuropsychological and psychoeducational evaluations of students to help determine their needs and abilities in the school or test settings.
 She teaches graduate-level psychology courses, presents seminars and talks to professional communities and associations, and has testified as an expert witness in Family Court, Immigration Court, and at special education hearings.
-She also provides psychoeducational consultation directly to parents, families and educators navigating the unique challenges of supporting children with special needs.

-Dr. Davies received her Ph.D. in developmental psychology from the University of California, Los Angeles (UCLA) in 2009, and has a license to practice clinical psychology in the state of California (PSY 24383).
-Her expertise is specialized via doctoral and postdoctoral-level coursework, research, and training in neuroscience and neuropsychology.
-She has authored several book chapters, and published original research articles in developmental neuroscience in top-tier, peer-reviewed journals.
+Dr. Davies received her Ph.D. in developmental psychology from the University of California, Los Angeles (UCLA) in 2009, and has a license to practice psychology in the state of California (PSY 24383).
+Her expertise is specialized via doctoral and/or postdoctoral-level coursework, research, and training in neuropsychology.
+She has authored several book chapters, and published original research articles in peer-reviewed, neuroscientific and neurodevelopmental journals.